Ideas for using rope in the home

 You don't need to be a sailor to appreciate the beauty of using natural rope in the home.
 I think it's great that rope decor has become a trendy accessory.
 I love using rope for various projects and it's easily available at my local Builders Warehouse and other sources.
 If you live at the coast you will have even more rope options to choose from.
 Add rope trim to furniture to add rustic charm.

 Monkey knots are easy once you get the hang of it.
-You will find plenty of instructions for making monkey knots, so why not give it a try.
+You will find plenty of instructions for making monkey knots on the Internet, so why not give it a try.
 I am amazed at how many projects can be made using monkey knots.

 Plant an oversized rope monkey knot with colourful succulents for a unique garden feature.
 You can stain the rope a darker colour using a wood stain.